-Other NRSROs that we have not engaged to rate the Class 1M-1 Notes and Class 2M-1 Notes may issue unsolicited credit ratings or commentaries on one or more classes of the Notes.
+Other NRSROs that we have not engaged to rate the Rated Notes may issue unsolicited credit ratings or commentaries on one or more Classes of the Notes.
 If any such unsolicited ratings or commentaries are issued, we cannot assure you that they will not be different from the ratings assigned by the engaged NRSROs and, if lower than the engaged NRSROs, whether such unsolicited ratings or commentaries will have an adverse impact on the liquidity, market value and regulatory characteristics of such Notes.
-Further, a determination by the SEC that either or both of the engaged NRSROs no longer qualifies as an NRSRO or is no longer qualified to rate the Class 1M-1 Notes or Class 2M-1 Notes, could adversely impact the liquidity, market value and regulatory characteristics of the Class 1M-1 Notes and Class 2M-1 Notes.
+Further, a determination by the SEC that either or both of the engaged NRSROs no longer qualifies as an NRSRO or is no longer qualified to rate the Rated Notes, could adversely impact the liquidity, market value and regulatory characteristics of the Rated Notes.

-See "Risk Factors-Investment Factors and Risks Related to the Notes-A Reduction, Withdrawal or Qualification of the Ratings on the Class 1M-1 Notes or Class 2M-1 Notes, or the Issuance of an Unsolicited Rating on the Class 1M-1 Notes or Class 2M-1 Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes," "-The Ratings on the Class 1M-1 Notes and Class 2M-1 Notes May Not Reflect All Risks" and "Rating of the Notes" in this Prospectus for more information regarding the ratings.
+See "Risk Factors-Investment Factors and Risks Related to the Notes-A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes," "-The Ratings on the Rated Notes May Not Reflect All Risks" and "Rating of the Notes" in this Prospectus for more information regarding the ratings.

-We have not engaged any NRSRO to rate the Class 1M-2 Notes or Class 2M-2 Notes on the Closing Date and we have no obligation to do so in the future.
-The absence of ratings on the Class 1M-2 Notes and Class 2M-2 Notes may adversely affect the ability of an investor to purchase, finance or retain, or may otherwise impact the liquidity, market value and regulatory characteristics of, the Class 1M-2 Notes and the Class 2M-2 Notes.
-See "Risk Factors-Investment Factors and Risks Related to the Notes-The Class 1M-2 Notes and Class 2M-2 Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date" in this Prospectus.
+We have not engaged any NRSRO to rate the Class 1B Notes or the Class 2B Notes on the Closing Date and we have no obligation to do so in the future.
+The absence of ratings on the Class 1B Notes or the Class 2B Notes may adversely affect the ability of an investor to purchase, finance or retain, or may otherwise impact the liquidity, market value and regulatory characteristics of, the Class 1B Notes or the Class 2B Notes.
+See "Risk Factors-Investment Factors and Risks Related to the Notes-The Class 1B Notes or the Class 2B Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date" in this Prospectus.

-Be Rated by any Engaged NRSRO on the Closing Date" in this Prospectus.
-EU Risk Retention In connection with Article 405(1) of EU Regulation 575/2013, Fannie Mae will retain a material net economic interest in the underlying exposure related to this Notes issuance transaction of not less than 5%.
+EU Risk Retention

+In connection with Article 405(1) of EU Regulation 575/2013, Fannie Mae will retain a material net economic interest in the underlying exposure related to this Notes issuance transaction of not less than 5%.
 See "Risk Factors-Investment Factors and Risks Related to the Notes-Legislative or Regulatory Actions Could Adversely Affect the Market Value of the Notes" and "EEA Risk Retention" in this Prospectus.
+For the avoidance of doubt and notwithstanding the retention of the above-mentioned material net economic interest in the underlying exposure related to this Notes issuance transaction, Fannie Mae is not required to retain credit risk with respect to the Notes under U.S. securities laws and regulations.